(Backdated. Posted 28/7/2017)

 We cleared immigration via a chatty bloke from UK Border Force who wondered, since we were initially headed to Cardiff, if we’d be watching the test match.
 Cricket, I assumed?
 No, rugby!

 Then through customs – notably on this occasion, the “Nothing To Declare” and “EU” entries funnelled into the same corridor.
 Presumably as with the EU queues at immigration, some changes are coming to this.

 I found a mobile phone stand and bought a local SIM.
 It wasn’t quite as cheap as I hoped, but for £35 (basically £15 of fees for the SIM, plus £20 for the top-up), I got a Vodafone SIM with 4 Gb of data that would roam to Belgium with voice and data.
-They also sold the Three one I’d looked at for the same price, but it didn’t do voice/text outside the UK… normally I wouldn’t be concerned, but it would prove to be useful in Brussels.
+They also sold the Three one I’d looked at with more data for the same price, but it didn’t do voice/text outside the UK… normally I wouldn’t be concerned, but it would prove to be useful in Brussels.

 The bloke at the stand fitted it into my phone and set it up for me.
 Good service.
 He said some people walk past and don’t even notice the stand is there.
 I’d recommend it.
 It’s in the subway on the way to the Heathrow rail station, near the entrance to the Underground.

 To coin a phrase from Doctor Who, he who wants to get from Heathrow Airport to central London by train has three choices: above, between, below.

 Below (cheap) is London Underground, though most of the route is not in fact underground.
 This costs £5.50 in peak, and is very frequent, but is also the slowest unless your final destination is along the Piccadilly Line.
 Which ours wasn’t.